 So there is a thinking in the medical community that Chiari malformation decompression surgery is at best “ineffective” and that the C1-C2 fusion is the best and actually, the only way to proceed with surgery to help patients with Chiari malformation.
 Not only that but you do not even need MRI or radiographic evidence of instability to be cleared to undergo fusion.

 In this paper, the neurosurgeons do not support atlantoaxial instability as the common cause for craniovertebral junction abnormalities and there is no reason to dump the Chiari malformation decompression surgery.

-As stated, our preference is to present a nonsurgical option to align the vertebrae and strengthen the stability of the cervical spine by strengthen the spinal ligaments with injections.
+As stated, our preference is to present a nonsurgical option to align the vertebrae and strengthen the stability of the cervical spine by strengthening the spinal ligaments with injections.
 We also have identified atlantoaxial instability as the primary concern.
-We also believe that many of the conditions and symptoms of CI Instability can be secondary causes and with return to the normal cervical stability and natural curve can be reversed and alleviated.
+We also believe that many of the conditions and symptoms of CI Instability can be a secondary cause and with the return of normal cervical stability and the natural curve, the symptoms can be reversed and alleviated.